+This is a pretty ridiculous story: It is the nightmare that virtually all email users dread: accidentally hitting "Reply All".
 This week, one student at New York University took the all-too-simple error to the next level, when he inadvertently discovered a bug in the school email system that allowed anyone to "reply all" to a generic university email, bombarding nearly 40,000 people with his answer.

 Like most pastors, I claim that the face-to-face meeting is the best way to do the ministry of the church; also like most pastors, I spend an enormous amount of time reading and composing e-mails.
 I am driven not so much by my own schedule or preferences as by those of my church members.
 Many of them use e-mail all day long and expect the church to do the same.
 If I want to keep up, I have to keep typing.